EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 - 40-Day note: Excellent alternative to burpees for lower body focus

-- EPOC Protocol: Wim Hof round → exhale hold → Hindu squats until urge to breathe or form breakdown → stop
+- EPOC Protocol: CryoForge Breathwork round → exhale hold → Hindu squats → when you need air, inhale-hold and continue → repeat until form breaks

 Exercise Selection Guidelines